chu0802/SnD/README.md

 <a name="checkpoints"></a>
 ## Model Checkpoints

 We provide our original model checkpoints for public use.
-Due to limited storage space, only the latest checkpoints from each training sequence are released.
+Due to limited storage space, only the last checkpoints for each training sequence are released.

 Unfortunately, while reproducing our experiments, we observed a slight performance drop (0.08% in mean scores).
 This discrepancy may be attributed to differences in hardware or package versions.
 Despite this minor variation, our method still achieve state-of-the-art performance compared to previous works.